TheTechromancer/password-stretcher/README.md

 # stretcher.py

 **A password mangler written in Python.
 Generate a huge password list from a website, file, or pipe.
-Generates cAPiTaliZAtiOn and l33t variations of words.
+Optionally generates cAPiTaliZAtiOn and l33t variations of words can append/prepend numbers & special characters.
 You can specify the desired output length.**

 <br>

 ## Basics:
-`stretcher.py` allows you to apply l33t mutations to a list of words without going off the rails of a crazy train.
-It prioritizes the most probable mutations and spreads them evenly across all words.
+`stretcher.py` allows you to apply mutations to a list of words without going off the rails of a crazy train.
+It prioritizes the most probable transforms and spreads them evenly across all words.
 By default, output is set to 100 million words or 1000x times the input, whichever is larger.

 <br>